ben-rogerson/agency-webpack-mix-config/README.md

 ### Minimal config files

-Avoid excessive build configuration files.<br>
-All the config is defined in `webpack.mix.js`.<br>
+Avoid excessive build configuration files with all config defined in `webpack.mix.js`.<br>
-`package.json` contains browser targets and linting configs.
+The `package.json` contains browser targets and linting configs.

 ### Source folder aliases to reduce folder traversals

-More `images/resource.jpg` with less `./../../images/resource.jpg`.
+This means more `images/resource.jpg` with less `./../../images/resource.jpg` when you include assets.

 ### Sensible configuration complexity